kdpat/set/README.md

 An single player implementation of the card game "SET".
-Run with "racket gui.rkt".
+To run:
+    racket gui.rkt

 ![screenshot](set-screenshot.png)